-Oklahoma City has several museums, venues, galleries, and exhibits that are safely showcasing diverse artworks for serious connoisseurs and casual viewers alike.
+Oklahoma City has several museums, venues, galleries and exhibits that are showcasing diverse artworks for serious connoisseurs and casual viewers alike.

 From ancient techniques to contemporary styles, you won’t want to miss these new art exhibits in OKC.